vippsas/vipps-partner-api/vipps-partner-api.md

 1. Integrate with the Partner API, so the functionality is made available in the partner's own admin interface.
-2. Use the Partner API manually with the Postman collection provided by Vipps.
+2. Use the Partner API manually.
 3. Ask the merchant to create a user for the partner on [portal.vipps.no](https://portal.vipps.no), so the partner can check on behalf of the merchant:
    [How to add a user on portal.vipps.no](https://developer.vippsmobilepay.com/docs/partner/add-portal-user).